 International students will have to navigate new territory in a world defined by public health concerns, social distancing and disruptions.

-For institutions like Haverford College, the goals remain the same—connecting with intellectually curious, community-minded young people and giving them the opportunity to consider a place like Haverford.
+For institutions like Haverford College, the goals during the admissions process remain the same—connecting with intellectually curious, community-minded young people and giving them the opportunity to consider a place like Haverford.
 Photographs by Patrick Montero/Haverford College

 The coronavirus pandemic has changed everything, including the world of college admissions.
 For students in India who aspire to study at world-class American institutions, what will the future look like?

 Admissions officers at U.S. universities know how dramatically the pandemic is reshaping prospective students’ lives.
 So, in their work, the teams evaluate applicants not just in context of their schools, their communities and the overall applicant pool, but also in terms of society-shaking, worldwide events.

 “COVID-19 adds additional layers of context to consider,” says Kathleen Abels, senior associate director of admission and director of international admission for Haverford College in Pennsylvania.
 “We know the vast majority of students across the globe have had their schooling interrupted as a result of COVID-19.
 We will use the information that students and their schools provide to better understand the local impacts of COVID-19 in specific schools and communities.”

 To gain better understanding of that vital context, Abels specifically recommends that students focus their applications not just on what they’ve accomplished, but also on the why of it.
 “We know many students’ summer plans like jobs, internships, summer courses and travel have been canceled or postponed due to COVID-19,” she says.
 “I would urge students to think about why those experiences were how they wanted to spend their time.
 Students are not admitted to Haverford because of a specific experience, but because of their reflections on experiences, their place in the world.
 Making space for self-reflection is such an important piece of this process.”